Assyrians

 - Parental Engagement

-- Parents are actively involved in their children's education, often encouraging higher education and professional careers.
-They emphasize the importance of cultural heritage in learning.
+- Parents are typically very involved in their children's education, often encouraging higher education and professional careers.

 - Family And Social Structure

-- The family is the cornerstone of Assyrian society, often extending to include a wide network of relatives.
+- The family is the cornerstone of Assyrian society, with extended families often living in close proximity and providing mutual support.
 Social structures are hierarchical, with respect for elders being paramount.

 - Discipline And Behavior